What Happens to Your Belly Button During a Tummy Tuck?

 Tummy tucks are well-known for their ability to produce a toned, contoured stomach.
 But moving the skin and tightening muscle can have an unintended side effect: changing how your belly button looks.

-One of the easiest ways to spot a low-quality tummy tuck is an unnatural-looking bellybutton.
+One of the easiest ways to spot a low-quality tummy tuck is an unnatural-looking belly button.
 Without attentive care and proper techniques, it can become weirdly shaped or seem “misplaced” on the body.
 My tummy tuck patients in Los Angeles know they can trust me to create a flattering, natural-looking belly button.
-But how exactly does a belly button “change?”
-And what does the process involve?

-What exactly happens during surgery?
+What exactly happens during a tummy tuck?

 During a tummy tuck, the surgeon creates a horizontal incision that connects from hip to hip.
 This incision allows surgeons to remove excess skin and repair abdominal muscles.
-A small cut is also made around the belly button itself, although the stalk the bellybutton is attached to remains untouched.
+A small cut is also made around the belly button itself, although the stalk the belly button is attached to remains untouched.
 As excess skin is pulled downward and removed, a new opening for the belly button is created.
-The bellybutton stalk is placed through this opening and carefully sewn into place.
+The belly button stalk is placed through this opening and carefully sewn into place.

 An attractive result is all about the details.
 To create a natural-looking belly button, it’s important to be careful with incision placement and fat contouring.
 Your surgeon can prevent noticeable scarring by hiding incisions along the belly button’s inner edge.
 The soft tissues around the area also need to be carefully sculpted to create a gentle inset on the proper section of the body.